sidney-eliot/3d-artists-handbook/content/blender-to-unreal-pipeline.md

 1. Somewhere inside the folder of the animation pack, create a new `IK Rig` and select the corresponding `skeletal Mesh` of that animation pack(RMB>Animation>IK Rig)
 2. Rename the `IK Rig` to `AnimationPackName_IKRig`
 3. Open the `IK Rig`
 4. Follow steps from section 9..
-Apply some common logic when creating the bone chains, the order in which the bones is in will differ as well as the length of some of the chains.
+Apply some common logic when creating the bone chains, the order in which the bones are in will differ as well as the length of some of the chains.

 ## 11. Create IK Retargeter
 1. Inside the `Rigs` folder, create a new `IK Retargeter` (RMB>Animation>IK Retargeter)